 Each Course Unit Convenor will set a specific word count for the piece of assessed work to which you are expected to strictly adhere.
-Markers can take into account minor transgressions of up to 10%, but any piece of work which is significantly over the specified length will not be marked and may have to be resubmitted.
+Markers can take into account minor transgressions of up to 10%, but any piece of work which is significantly over the specified length will not be marked and may have to be resubmitted as a Resit.